-School & Community Guide
+Service & Community Guide

 FoodCorps service members use the School & Community Guide to record important contacts, resources, and partners of the school.
 This ensures that important information is recorded and passed on from year to year.
+You should regularly update your Service & Community Guide throughout the service term.